HRHLALALA/next-prediction-pytorch/README.md

 </table>

 There is one possible bug here we have not tested:
-* the pytorch version of tf.gather_nd
+* the PyTorch version of tf.gather_nd

 ## Train/Test
 Please use the raw scripts in [next-prediction](https://github.com/google/next-prediction) to train the model or use `bash scripts/run.sh ${your args}`.